FaserF/hassio-addons/pterodactyl-panel/README.md

 ## About

-WARNING: Currently only limited working.
+**WARNING: Currently only limited working.
 Right now it can be considered beta and unstable.
-Don't blame me if your gameservers would be lost etc.
+Don't blame me if your gameservers would be lost etc.**
+**For me I am unable to login until now.
+Seems to have something to do with redis, but I dont get what exactly.**

 Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.<br />
 Stop settling for less.
 Make game servers a first class citizen on your platform.